 Phones are similar to your bedroom closet.
 Junk builds up.
 It takes more time to locate what you need if you don’t tidy the closet regularly.
-And, just as you should get rid of such a leisure suit that’s been cluttering up up your wardrobe, you should get rid of that tracksuit that’s been cluttering up your closet.
+And, just as you should get rid of such a leisure suit that’s been cluttering up your wardrobe, you should get rid of that tracksuit that’s been cluttering up your closet.

 Like the two-size-too-small suit, it’s occasionally wise to get rid of Android apps you no longer use.

 When you use a mobile app or visit the web, temporary data and garbage files are produced – and they are often left on your device.
-When your phone is turned out of storage space, the accumulated rubbish causes delay and other annoying difficulties, such as program crashes.
+When your phone is out of storage space, the accumulated rubbish causes delay and other annoying difficulties, such as program crashes.